phubbard/tgn-whisperer/README.md

 find the results useful.

 After I got whisper.cpp working, an acquaintance on the TGN Slack pinged me to try their [OctoAI paid/hosted version](https://octoml.ai/models/whisper/) with speaker diarization and I've rewritten the code to use that.
-Diarization works well, the next step is naming each speaker via a combination of heuristics and an LLM.
+Diarization works well, the next step was naming each speaker via a combination of heuristics and an LLM.
+That, Brad and I solved with [Claude 3.5 Sonnet](https://ultracrepidarian.phfactor.net/2024/07/20/llms-can-solve-hard-problem/) and got episdode summaries as well.

 This repo is the code and some notes for myself and others.
 As of 10/9/2023, the code handles two podcasts and is working well.